HekZer036/TETORIS_HKZR/README.md

 Q: Will it be updated ?

 A: Yes, but i don't really see what can i add, if you have ideas i'm good to go for it.

+Q: Can i edit/fork/republish this code ?

+A: As it's MIT License, Yes you can. but it would be great if you credit me. so just add in your README or somewhere : 'Copyright (c) 2025 HekZer036' or 'Original Author : HekZer036'

 # Credits